Crisis-wracked Chile pulls out as APEC, climate meet host - Journal du Cameroun

 “When a father has problems, he must always prioritize his family over other options.
 The same goes for a president, he must always put his own compatriots first, ahead of any other considerations,” he added.

-Chile is grappling with its worst social crisis in decades that shows little sign of abating despite Pinera announcing a raft of measures aimed at placating protesters.
+Chile is grappling with its worst social crisis in decades, one that shows little sign of abating despite Pinera announcing a raft of measures aimed at placating protesters.

 Demonstrators have demanded that the 69-year-old right-wing leader — whose personal fortune is estimated by Forbes at $2.8 billion — step down.